 In terms of other hardware features, the Power Mac G5 packed an AGP 8X video card, FireWire 800, gigabit Ethernet, up to half a terabyte of internal Serial ATA storage and a SuperDrive for authoring DVDs.

 As far as professional-level computers went, very few could beat the Power Mac G5 in 2003.
 For trivia buffs, this was also Apple’s first computer to include USB 2.0 ports.

 Power Mac G5: A stunning piece of design

-The stunning, industrial-inspired design of the Power Mac G5 made it distinctive in its day — and it still looks great almost a decade-and-a-half later.
-The gorgeous design wasn’t limited to the unique case, either: The Power Mac G5 was the first Apple computer to have its interior — which most users would never even see — designed by Jony Ive and his team so as to be aesthetically pleasing.
+The G5’s gorgeous design wasn’t limited to the computer’s unique case, either.
+The Power Mac G5 was the first Apple computer to have its interior — which most users would never even see — designed by Jony Ive and his team to be aesthetically pleasing.

-The computer wasn’t wholly without problems, however.
-Some models suffered from noise and heating issues, although a liquid-cooled version sold later attempted to correct these shortcomings.
+The computer presented some problems, however.
+Some models suffered from noise and heating issues, although a subsequent liquid-cooled version attempted to correct these shortcomings.

 Still, this remains one of my favorite Macs of all time.
-It underlined the fact that Apple was doing much more than building fashionable mass-market devices like the iPod, or consumer-friendly computers such as the iMac G3 and iBook, models the company was most associated with at the time.
+It underlined the fact that Apple was doing much more than building fashionable mass-market devices like the iPod and consumer-friendly computers such as the iMac G3 and iBook, models the company was most associated with at the time.

-If you’re interested in tracking down a Power Mac G5 now, it will likely set you back around $100 on eBay today.
+If you want to track down a Power Mac G5 now, it will likely set you back around $100 on eBay.
 Do you have fond memories of this machine?
 Leave your comments below.